SalvadorP/getcsv-PHP-Library-for-Codeigniter/README.txt

 {
 	$this->load->library('getcsv');

-	//NOTE if we use $fields the csv and the fields array MUST have the same number of columns, otherwise we'll get an empty array
+	//NOTE if we use $fields the csv and the fields array MUST have the same number of columns,
+	//otherwise we'll get an empty array
 	$fields = array('field1', 'field2');

 	$data = $this->getcsv->set_file_path('path/to/file.csv')->get_array($fields);